 The Tree House

 The trail is a board walk leading to a loop, which you can do either clockwise or counter-clockwise.
-We decided to go counter to the clock because that is like going back in time, isn’t it?
+We decided to go counter (or widdershins) because that is like going back in time, isn’t it?
 First encounter was the tree house.
 It reminded us of the fire tower at Gile Mountain, but the stairs were wider and easier.
 This tower is not wheelchair accessible, but it has good railings if you can manage stairs with those.

 The tree house at the Forest Canopy Walk at VINS.
 High wooden tower surrounded by trees.